'XOR Operation Intuition

 Solution 5:[5]

-One simple operation that can be done on the array is to choose a property P and count the number of elements of the array that satisfy the property.
-For example, if P is the property of being divisible by 5, we can loop through the array and count the number of elements that are divisible by 5.
+is the property of being divisible by 5, we can loop through the array and count the number of elements that are divisible by 5.

 The precondition on the array allows us to gain information about the singleton element from such a count.
-If the number of elements satisfying P is odd, then the singleton has property P. If the number of elements satisfying P is even, then the singleton must not have property P. For example, if we count 3 elements divisible by 5, then the singleton must have been divisible by 5.
+If the number of elements satisfying P

 Therefore, if we can invent a collection of properties such that knowing whether each property is true or false will fully specify any element, we can get the answer by counting the number of elements with each property and checking the parity of the counts.

-There are many different collections of properties that will work.
-We may as well be efficient, though.
-Given b different properties, there are (at most) 2**b different ways the tests could come out, so we can only distinguish from among this many possible elements.
-So, we need at least b different properties to fully specify a b-bit number.
+different ways the tests could come out, so we can only distinguish from among this many possible elements.
+So, we need at least b

-One such minimal collection of properties that is easy for a computer to test is the collection where the nth property is "Does the number have a 1 in the nth bit?".
-If we know the answer to this question for each n, then clearly we can reconstruct the number.
+One such minimal collection of properties that is easy for a computer to test is the collection where the n

 Another optimization is that we don't have to keep track of the total count of elements satisfying a property; we only need the parity.
-If we just keep track of the count modulo 2, then we only need one bit to keep track instead of a whole size_t.
+If we just keep track of the count modulo 2, then we only need one bit to keep track instead of a whole size_t

-Since we are keeping track of b different bits of information, each one corresponding to a particular place value n, we can assemble these bits together into a b-bit number.
+different bits of information, each one corresponding to a particular place value n

 This is exactly the XOR solution presented in the question.

-To start out with, the running count of how many numbers have each bit is 0 for each bit (hence result is initialized to 0).
-Then, when we XOR an element from the array, we are actually adding one modulo 2 to those bits of result where the element had a 1.
-Finally, result does not require any decoding, as the number with 1 bits exactly where result has 1 bits is result itself.
+is initialized to 0).
+Then, when we XOR an element from the array, we are actually adding one modulo 2 to those bits of result

 Solution 6:[6]

 As I am sure you are familiar with, integers are stored in memory as tuples of binary digits.
 One can view each digit as a number in the field of two elements, which is essentially integers modulo 2.
-The ^ operator is component-wise xor, and with this interpretation, xor is simply addition.
-That is, we are adding the binary digits with each other.
+The ^

 In this field, 1 + 1 = 0, so one can say that two is zero.
 Since addition is commutative and associative we can combine all the numbers at once.
 Anything that is added an even number of times will add nothing, and only the number that is added a single time ends up in the result variable.